3mcd/vue-panel/README.md

 #vue-panel

 This plugin aims to provide your [Vue](http://vuejs.org/) application with a handful of light, composable, Flexbox-powered components.

 ###Installation

 Just `bower` or `npm install ericmcdaniel/vue-panel`.
 The package is exposed as a UMD module so you can require it with Browserify/Webpack/etc. or include it in your page via script tag.

 To use this plugin with Vue, simply call `Vue.use(require('vue-panel'))`, or `Vue.use(window.VuePanel)` if including in a script tag.

 ###Use

 `<v-panel>` responds to a variety of Flexbox parameters and is useable as both a `display: flex` element and a flex-item:

 ```html
 <v-panel grow="1" shrink="0"></v-panel>
 ```

-`<v-panel>` will display any content inside of the element as it's own "transclusion" content:
+`<v-panel>` will display any content inside of the element as it's own transclusion content:

 ```html
 <v-panel basis="200px">